peteroupc/html3dutil/doc/tutorial-glmath.md

 #### Rotation angles (such as used in `mat4rotate` and `quatRotate`)

-While the [axis of rotation](#Axis_of_Rotation) points toward the viewer, if the angle's value is positive (resp. negative) and the coordinate system is...
+While the [axis of rotation](#Axis_of_Rotation) points toward the viewer, if the angle's value is positive and the [coordinate system](#Coordinate_Systems) is...

-* ...right handed, then the angle runs counterclockwise (resp. clockwise).
+* ...right handed, then the angle runs counterclockwise.
-* ...left handed, then the angle runs clockwise (resp. counterclockwise).
+* ...left handed, then the angle runs clockwise.

+While the axis of rotation points toward the viewer, if the angle's value is negative, then the angle runs in the opposite direction.

 <a id=Cross_product_vec3cross_and_normals></a>
 #### Cross product (`vec3cross`) and normals

+Given a triangle formed by...

+* points (A minus C), (B minus C), and C, in that order, or
-* Given a triangle formed by points A, B, and C, in that order, the [cross product](<a href="H3DU.Math.md#H3DU.Math.vec3cross">H3DU.Math.vec3cross</a>) of the vector (A minus C) with (B minus C), in that order, is a _normal_ of that triangle (a vector that's perpendicular to the triangle's surface).
+* points A, B, and (0, 0, 0), in that order,

+the <a href="H3DU.Math.md#H3DU.Math.vec3cross">cross product</a> of the first point with the second, in that order, is a _normal_ of that triangle (a vector that's perpendicular to the triangle's surface).
-* By extension, given a triangle formed by point A, point B, and point (0,0,0), in that order, the cross product of A with B, in that order, is a normal of that triangle.

-In either case, while this particular normal points toward the viewer, the triangle's vertices run in a counterclockwise path for right-handed coordinate systems, or a clockwise path for left-handed systems.
+While this particular normal points toward the viewer, the triangle's vertices run in a counterclockwise path for right-handed coordinate systems, or a clockwise path for left-handed systems.
 (In general, there are two possible choices for normals, which each point in opposite directions.)